michmazbout/onion-vault/README.md

 Open the file (or run sudo dpkg -i filename.deb in terminal).

-Launch OnionVault from your applications menu.
+Launch Onion Vault from your applications menu.

-🚀 Why OnionVault?
+🚀 Why Onion Vault?

 Most password managers store your secrets in a database file.
 If a hacker steals that file and cracks it, they have everything.

-OnionVault is different.
+Onion Vault is different.
 It has no database.

 Instead of storing passwords, it calculates them instantly using a mathematical formula: